bepronetwork/web-network/README.md

 <br>

 ### Parity Configuration
-*`Attention, if you chose running with Ganache you can skip this step`*
+*`if project is using Ganache you can skip this step`*

-if you are the owner of the wallet configured as admin in the previous steps, you must access the parity page in `yourdomain/defaultnetworkname/parity`, to deploy a new contract in ethereum blockchain.
+With the admin wallet loaded in the metamask, browse to the parity page in `yourdomain/defaultnetworkname/parity`, and deploy the required contracts.

 <br/>

 > <img align="center" src="./docs/assets/parity-page.png" width="500"/>
 <br/>

-With the new contract address deployed, you must update .env again in
+With the new contract address deployed, update .env again in
 ```text
 .env